 Understanding JPMorgan Chase's Unusual Options Activity

-JPMorgan Chase (NYSE:JPM) shares experienced unusual options activity on Friday.
-The stock price moved up to $153.48 following the option alert.
+On Wednesday, shares of JPMorgan Chase (NYSE:JPM) saw unusual options activity.
+After the option alert, the stock price moved up to $155.15.

 - Trade Type: CALL